Previously: The Raven Man.

 A Note About the Chant:

-I find it to be somewhat suspect.
-My Latin is a little rusty, but even so, I’m not entirely sure it’s accurate.
-The idea seems to be to call forth the Knockertell to bestow knowledge upon you, but it seems to me that you’d want to use the formal form of “you” as a sign of respect, rather than the informal one.
-Also, the original instructions used “scientism” instead of “scientiam,” which I assume is a typo.
-Lastly, there doesn’t seem to be anything to support the Knockertell being a Roman creation; maybe we’re looking at Church Latin?
-I’m not sure.
-Whatever the case, though, note that the ritual is contingent on this chant being accurate — but I’m not convinced the chant included in the original instructions actually is accurate.
-As such, you may want to proceed with caution.
+It may be somewhat suspect — that is, not entirely accurate — due to irregularities in the Latin.
+The idea seems to be to call forth the Knockertell to bestow knowledge upon you, but it seems logical that you’d want to use the formal form of “you” as a sign of respect, rather than the informal one.
+Also, the original instructions used “scientism” instead of “scientiam,” which may be a typo.
+Lastly, there doesn’t seem to be anything to support the Knockertell being a Roman creation, although perhaps the Latin here is Church Latin.
+Whatever the case, though, note that the ritual is contingent on this chant being accurate — but also that the chant may not actually be accurate.
+As such: Proceed with caution.

 Don’t be rude to the Knockertell.
 It doesn’t take kindly to rudeness.